dougalcaleb/instant-carousel/README.md

-Project is complete and is no longer maintained.

 ### Documentation:

 [See the documentation](https://dougalcaleb.github.io/roundabout/docs).

+Note: Project is complete and is no longer regularly maintained.

 <br/>